Style guidelines¶

 to the context or meaning (e.g. c_light or h_planck).

-their values can safely be named like member variables (lowercase with
+their values can safely be named like member variables.
+Like classes with

 Function inputs and outputs¶